Industry · Staffing Agencies

 International + localization where applicable

 For staffing firms with international subsidiaries or worker-side outreach, language localization matters.
-We have shipped hand-written Spanish localization (not Google Translate) for masLabor Iberia covering 218 ACF-wired content fields.
-Localization done right takes 6-8 weeks; done wrong (machine translation) it tanks trust with the audience that matters most.
+Hand-written localization (not Google Translate or AI translation) is the standard.
+Localization done right takes weeks; done wrong (machine translation) it tanks trust with the audience that matters most.

 07